 Searchers can visit the Probate Division of any county court for probate cases.

-The United States Bankruptcy Court of the Central District of California maintains bankruptcy case records for the state.
+The United States Bankruptcy Court of the Central District of California and the other 3 bankruptcy courts within the state (Northern, Southern & Eastern) maintain bankruptcy case records for state.

-Since this is a federal court (under the central government’s jurisdiction), people can access these case records through the Case Locator on Public Access to Court Electronic Records (PACER).9 However, requesters will have to register first, and each request will cost $0.10 per page, capped at $30.
+Since these are federal courts (under the central government’s jurisdiction), people can access these case records through the Case Locator on Public Access to Court Electronic Records (PACER).9 However, requesters will have to register first, and each request will cost $0.10 per page, capped at $3 per document.

-Alternatively, requesters can call (866) 222-8029 (toll-free) to access the court’s automated Voice Case Information System (VCIS) and provide the case number, name, or social security number.
-Otherwise, they can visit the divisional court’s office to request bankruptcy records using the Court Locator.
+Alternatively, requesters can call (866)222-8029 toll-free to access the court’s automated Voice Case Information System (VCIS) and provide the case number, name, or social security number.
+Otherwise, they can visit the courthouse to request bankruptcy records using the Court Locator.

-If a bankruptcy case is already closed, people can access such records through the National Archives 10 simple procure:
+If a bankruptcy case is already closed, people can access such records through the National Archives 10 simple procedure:

 - Case number